ProsperWorks/copper-sdk/docs/EXAMPLES.md

 # Examples
 ## Basic Example
-The simple example code is in examples/basic_iframe.
-It is a simple javascript web application.
+The javascript web application code for this example can be found in examples/basic_iframe.
-Backend server is not required for the basic example.
-Webpacker server is used for development.
+The backend server is not required for this particular example.
+The webpacker server is used for development.

 #### Quick Start
-##### Start webpacker dev server
+##### Starting the webpacker dev server
 ```bash
 yarn start
 # or
 npm start
 ```
-After start the webpacker, use your browser to point to https://localhost:8080 and trust the ssl certificate.
+After the webpacker has started, use your browser to point to https://localhost:8080 and trust the ssl certificate.

-In your copper web admin page, click the "Integration" in "Customize copper" section.
-Choose "Embedded Integration" tab and click "Add Integration" button.
-Give a name to the basic app and use "https://localhost:8080" as URL.
-In "Add to" section, choose at least one entity.
-Navigate to the entity page such as "Lead" and go to the detail view page, you should see the embedded app in right side panel.
+##### Adding an embedded app (Copper web app)
+From Copper's web admin page, navigate to "Settings" > "Integrations", scroll to the bottom of the page, where the user will see a "Create an embedded app" card.
+Select the "Create an embedded app" card and fill in the card with the following information, then click "save".

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Name: insert the name of this particular embedded app

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;URL: "https://localhost:8080"

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add to: select Leads

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Locations: select Sidebar

+In order to view the embedded app created above, navigate to a lead record's related tab.

 #### Development
-The basic example source code includes index.html and app.js in src folder.
-You can change these files and add more files.
+The source code for this basic example consists of index.html and app.js in the src folder, where users can change and add more files to the project.

-##### Steps to use the sdk
+##### Steps on using the sdk
-###### Initialize the sdk
+###### Initializing the sdk
 ```javascript
 import Copper from 'copper-sdk'
 const sdk = Copper.init()
 ```

-###### Use the sdk
+###### Using the sdk
-Get context api example:
+Example of getContext() API:
 ```javascript
 const context = await sdk.getContext()
 ```

 ## Secure Example
-The secure example code is in examples/secure_iframe.
-For secure embeddded application, copper web application will send a POST request with JWT first to the iframe url.
-The embedded app should first get the public key from copper and use the public key to verify the json web token.
+This example touches more upon security.
+The code can be found in examples/secure_iframe.
+This embedded app will send a POST request with json web token(JWT) first to the iframe url.
+The embedded app should first get the public key from Copper and use the public key to verify the json web token.

 #### Quick Start
-The secure example use express based server side and webpacker client side.
+The secure example uses an express based server side and webpacker client side.
-##### Start server and client
+##### Starting the server and client
 ```bash
 yarn dev
 ```
-You can also start server and client seperately.
+Optionally, the server and client can be started separately:
-###### start server
+###### Starting the server
 ```bash
 yarn server
 ```
-###### Start client webpacker dev server
+###### Starting the client webpacker dev server
 ```bas
 yarn client
 ```

-In your copper web admin page, click the "Integration" in "Customize copper" section.
-Choose "Embedded Integration" tab and click "Add Integration" button.
-Give a name to the basic app and use "https://localhost:8080" as URL.
-In "Add to" section, choose at least one entity.
-Navigate to the entity page such as "Lead".
-In the "Config Section", add {"verifyServer": true}.
+##### Adding an embedded app (Copper web app)
+From Copper's web admin page, navigate to "Settings" > "Integrations", scroll to the bottom of the page, where the user will see a "Create an embedded app" card.
+Select the "Create an embedded app" card and fill in the card with the following information, then click "save".

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Name: insert the name of this particular embedded app

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;URL: "https://localhost:8080"

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add to: select Leads

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Locations: select Sidebar

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Optional Advanced Configuration: {"verifyServer": true}

-Go to the entity detail view page, you should see the embedded app in right side panel.
+In order to view the embedded app created above, navigate to a lead record's related tab.

 #### Development
-When the embedded app is configured as secure, it will receive a post request first with the json web token(JWT).
-The JWT is encrypted with copper private key.
-To verfiy the JWT, you need to fetch the copper public key first.
+When the embedded app is configured as secure, it will receive a post request first with the JWT.
+The JWT is encrypted with Copper's private key.
+Copper's public key has to be fetched first in order to verfiy the JWT.
-###### Fetch copper public key
+###### Fetching Copper's public key
 ```javascript
   const { data } = await axios({
     method: 'get',